-Clients can start at a web page where they can view the real-time status of other organizations.
+In weather situations, clients can begin at a web page where they can view the real-time status of other organizations.
 After logging in and posting, they get a confirmation email.

-The public can see your information on TV and radio stations and their websites, as well as on a page for just your org to which you can link.
-The optional FlashAlert Messenger (see below) allows you to send messages directly to parents, staff, students and others at the same time as the media.
+The public can see your information on a page for just your org, which you can link to.
+The optional FlashAlert Messenger (see below) allows you to send emergency messages and news releases directly to parents, staff, students and others at the same time as the media.

-FlashAlert’s second “channel” emails non-emergency news releases.
-You choose which cities you wish your releases to be sent to, based on whether it is a local or regional issue.
-You can upload photos or PDFs or even a sound or video clip.
-You can have a preview emailed to yourself or anyone else you choose.
+FlashAlert’s second “channel” distributes non-urgent news releases.
+You choose which cities you wish your releases to be sent to.
+You can upload photos or PDFs or even a video clip.
+You can have a text preview emailed to yourself or anyone else you choose.

 Newsrooms get hundreds of emails per day; FlashAlert helps them filter this mail and see items from local organizations first.
-The news releases are available on an archive web page for one month.
+The news releases are available on an archive web page.
 You also can save a release as a draft, and even schedule it for future delivery.

 FlashAlert distributes to all media – radio, TV and daily/weekly newspapers – in the cities you choose.